SUBMITTING YOUR BOOK FOR A REVIEW

 Please only use the Moksha portal to submit your fiction.
 Fiction received at the magazine’s official email address, or the editor’s email address, will be automatically deleted!

-We will respond to all submissions within three months.
-If you have not received a reply after three months, email submissions at galaxysedge dot com with the subject line “Submission Follow-Up” to inquire after the status of your story.
+We will respond to all submissions within four months.
+If you have not received a reply after four months, email submissions at galaxysedge dot com with the subject line “Submission Follow-Up” to inquire after the status of your story.

 1. We buy flash fiction, short stories and novelettes up to 10,000 words.
 Please note that more words do not necessarily mean a better story.
 Novelettes are a harder sell in magazine format, with shorter story lengths being more popular with editors, so keep that in mind.
 We’ll only be buying a novelette if you made this editor either cry (in a good way) or have some form of “Hallelujah!” reaction.